-The estate is located in the community Nackenheim (area Nierstein) in the German wine-growing region Rheinhessen
+The estate is located in the commune of Nackenheim (Nierstein area) in the German wine-growing region Rheinhessen

-, It was founded in 1890 by Mainz banker Carl Gunderloch (1846-1935).
-He is considered a pioneer of quality wine growing on the Rhine and was one of the founders of today VDP
+, It was founded in 1890 by the Mainz banker Carl Gunderloch (1846-1935).
+He is considered a pioneer of quality winegrowing on the Rhine and was one of the founders of today VDP

-, Until 2015 Gunderloch's great-great-granddaughter Agnes, with her husband Fritz Hasselbach, led the winery.
-Since then, it is run in the sixth generation by son Johannes Hasselbach.
+, Gunderloch's great-great-granddaughter Agnes and her husband Fritz Hasselbach ran the winery until 2015.
+Since then it has been run by the son Johannes Hasselbach in the sixth generation of the family.
 He is supported by cellar technician Markus Weickert.
-The vineyards cover 15 hectares of vineyards in the individual layers Pettenthal
+The vineyards cover 15 hectares of vineyards in individual locations Pettenthal

 (Nierstein) and Rothenberg

-(Nackenheim) in the Red Hang ( Rhine front
+(Nackenheim) in the Red Slope ( Rhine front

 ).
-They are planted to 85% with the Riesling, as well as smaller stick numbers of Silvaner, Pinot Blanc, Pinot Gris, Pinot Noir, Pinot Meunier, Sauvignon Blanc and Blauer Portugieser.
-The management is under the premise of the house, "that it must never be the goal to impose our will on nature."
+They are planted to 85% with Riesling, as well as smaller stocks of Silvaner, Pinot Blanc, Pinot Gris, Pinot Meunier, Sauvignon Blanc and Blauer Portugieser.
+The management takes place under the premise of the house "that it must never be the goal to impose our will on nature".

-The management is under the premise of the house, "that it must never be the goal to impose our will on nature."
+The management takes place under the premise of the house "that it must never be the goal to impose our will on nature".
 By short pruning

-The aim is to achieve an average yield of around 50 hl / ha.
-The goal is a balance between aromas, fruit acidity and berry ripeness, with concentrated wines mineral
+an average yield of around 50 hl / ha is aimed for.
+The aim is to strike a balance between aromas, fruit acidity and ripeness of the berries in order to produce concentrated wines mineral

-"Appear the figure of Jean Baptist Gunderloch, who praises in the highest tones a Riesling Spätlese Nackenheimer Rothenberg of the vintage 1920.
-In the cellar of the winery even store a few bottles of this legendary Century wine
+”The figure of Jean Baptist Gunderloch, who praises a Riesling Spätlese Nackenheimer Rothenberg from the year 1920 in the highest tones.
+In the cellar of the winery there are even a few bottles of this legendary wine Century wine

 , The winery is a member of VDP